top of page

 Coursework and teaching

-Teaching at Emory University, Department of Environmental Sciences with contribution to the developing minor in Native American and Indigenous Studies:
+Core courses at Emory University, Department of Environmental Sciences with contribution to the developing minor in Native American and Indigenous Studies:

-Fall 2023: I am teaching ENVS 131 Intro to Field Studies.
+ENVS 131 Intro to Field Studies.
 It is a fabulous intro class to the Piedmont Region, doing field work, and the ENVS department.

-Spring 2024: I will teach ENVS 285 Biocultural Environments which will provide foundational knowledge, skills, and perspectives in Indigenous Environmental Sciences
+ENVS 285 Biocultural Environments which will provide foundational knowledge, skills, and perspectives in Indigenous Environmental Sciences

 © 2023 by Megan Mucioki PhD.
 Proudly created with Wix.com